mmeah16/mcp-go-accelerator/README.md

 - Example MCP tool implementations in Go
 - Docker support for local and cloud execution
-- Helm support for generating Kubernetes configuration files for use in CATS

 ## Get Started: Clone the Repository